 Plus, she's about to sell a mega-mansion in Beverly Hills.

-Kathy's lavish lifestyle has been a central focus of RHOBH this season.
-Fans were stunned when she took fellow Housewife Sutton Stracke on a tour of the mega-mansion she's currently building—to sell, mind you, not to live in.
+Kathy's lavish lifestyle was a central focus of RHOBH season 11.
+Fans were stunned when she took fellow Housewife Sutton Stracke on a tour of the mega-mansion she was building—to sell, mind you, not to live in.

 Kathy originally wanted to move into the huge home once it was finished being built, but she couldn't convince Rick to leave their current Bel-Air digs.
 "This house, we bought, Rick and I, for ourselves.
 But Rick goes, 'Don't you have like all these sentimental memories here and everything?
 I mean this house is perfect for us,'" she said, per Bravo.
 "It really means a lot for him to stay here, so I'm fine with that."

-The 18,000 square foot home is the "best of the best," Kathy says, and will probably come with a price tag of around $52 or $53 million.
+The 18,000 square foot home is the "best of the best," Kathy says, and was predicted to come with a price tag of around $52 or $53 million.
 Sutton was, understandably, floored.

 "This house is huge.
 I could fit like three of my houses inside of this one house," she said.
 "This is Kathy.
 This has like the Kathy Hilton stamp of approval on it."